Graduates

 Eligibility to participate in the university's Commencement ceremony is based on a student’s actual OR expected graduation term.
 Expected Graduation Terms are based on matriculation year (e.g. 4 years after matriculation for an undergraduate student).
 Undergraduate students and coterminal students who began their undergraduate program in Autumn 2020 have an Expected Graduation Term of Spring 2024 and therefore do not need to apply to graduate in order to be eligible to participate in the main Commencement ceremony.

-Info for Alumni
+Info for Advanced Degrees

 Commencement Weekend Do's